 Common Scenarios of Abuse

-Several scenarios can indicate potential abuse, including:
+Several scenarios can indicate potential misuse of an LPA, including:

 Identifying Signs of Deprivation